shiny/adonis-resque/README.md

 })
 ```

 3. `mail.sendLater` is available now!
+Try it:
 ```typescript
 await mail.sendLater((message) => {
   message.to('your-address@example.com', 'Your Name')